mss-csec/advanced-subclub/README.md

 As always, use your own judgement with resources.
 For example, if the PPT you're uploading is a very high-level overview of the language you're teaching in, that probably deserves to be a global resource, because it's something that people are likely to reference again and again.

+#### Linking to resources

+To link to a lesson-specific resource in the same lesson folder as the lesson  you are writing, simply use the resource file name as the URL.
+So if your resource is named, `garganook.jpg`, simply write that as your URL.

+To link to a lesson-specific resource in a different lesson folder, you'll have to write a relative path of the format

+    ../<lesson id>/<resource file name>

+Continuing our example, let's say that our artwork of this mythical Garganook is in the lesson with id `my-random-drawings`.
+The appropriate URL would then be `../my-random-drawings/garganook.jpg`.

+To link to a global resource, simply use this URL format:

+    /resources/<subclub category>/<resource file name>

 ### Setting up a schedule